 CLP/GHS

-Harmonization of Chemical Classification and Labeling in the EU: Overview of CLP and ComplyMarket Solutions
+Harmonization of classification and chemical labeling in the EU: overview of the CLP regulation and complymarket solutions

-The CLP Regulation (EC No. 1272/2008) is based on the United Nations Globally Harmonized System (GHS).
-Its purpose is to ensure a high level of health and environmental protection as well as the free movement of substances, mixtures and articles.
-The CLP Regulation amended the Hazardous Substances Directive (67/548/EEC (DSD)), the Dangerous Preparations Directive (1999/45/EC (DPD)), and Regulation (EC) No. 1907/2006 (REACH).
-Since 1 June 2015, CLP has been the only legislation in force in the EU for the classification and labelling of substances and mixtures.
+The CLP regulation (EC n.
+1272/2008) is based on the globally harmonized system of the United Nations (GHS).
+Its purpose is to guarantee a high level of protection of health and the environment, as well as the free movement of substances, mixtures and articles.
+The CLP regulation has modified the Directive on dangerous substances (67/548/EEC (DSD)), the Directive on dangerous preparations (1999/45/EC (DPD)), and Regulation (EC) no. 1907/2006 (Reach).
+From 1 June 2015, the CLP is the only legislation in force in the EU for the classification and labeling of substances and mixtures.

-CLP sets out detailed criteria for labelling elements such as pictograms, hazard statements and standard indications for risks, prevention, response, storage and disposal, for each hazard class and category.
-It also lays down general rules on packaging to ensure the safe supply of hazardous substances and mixtures.
-In addition to risk communication via labelling requirements, CLP is also the basis for many legislative provisions on chemical risk management.
+The CLP establishes detailed criteria for the labeling elements such as the Pictograms, the Tape Tishing and the standard indications for risks, prevention, response, conservation and elimination, for each class and category of danger.
+It also establishes general rules on packaging to ensure the safe supply of dangerous substances and mixtures.
+In addition to the communication of risks through the labeling requirements, the CLP is also the basis for many legislative provisions on chemical risk management.

-With the addition of a new Annex VIII to CLP in 2017, poison centres now have harmonised requirements for the information needed for Article 45 notifications.
-This information is sent to the designated bodies in the Member State and is used for emergency intervention in the event of health risks.
+With the addition of a new attachment VIII to the CLP regulation in 2017, the Anti -League centers now have harmonized requirements for the information necessary for the notifications referred to in Article 45.
+This information is sent to the organs designated in the Member State and are used for the emergency intervention in the event of health risks.

-• Our team has extensive experience in providing regulatory support for CLP.
+• Our team has a wide experience in providing regulatory support for the CLP directive.

-• We offer tailored consulting services to help you ensure compliance with CLP and other relevant regulations.
+• We offer ad hoc consultancy services to help you guarantee compliance with the CLP and other relevant regulations.

 Comments